Milwaukee: 20th century to present

 Milwaukee's population peaked at 741,324 in 1960, where the Census Bureau reported the city's population as 91.1% white and 8.4% black.
 By the late 1960s, Milwaukee's population had started to decline as people moved to suburbs, aided by ease of highways and offering the advantages of less crime, new housing, and lower taxation.
 Milwaukee had a population of 594,833 by 2010, while the population of the overall metropolitan area increased.
 Given its large immigrant population and historic neighborhoods, Milwaukee avoided the severe declines of some of its fellow "Rust Belt" cities.

+In 1993, Milwaukee experienced a massive outbreak of Cryptosporidium protozoan in much of the water supply, affecting more than 400,000 residents, and eroding public trust in the public water supply for nearly a decade.

 Since the 1980s, the city has begun to make strides in improving its economy, neighborhoods, and image, resulting in the revitalization of neighborhoods such as the Historic Third Ward, Lincoln Village, the East Side, and more recently Walker's Point and Bay View, along with attracting new businesses to its downtown area.
 These efforts have substantially slowed the population decline and have stabilized many parts of Milwaukee.
 Largely through its efforts to preserve its history, Milwaukee was named one of the "Dozen Distinctive Destinations" by the National Trust for Historic Preservation in 2006.
 Historic Milwaukee walking tours provide a guided tour of Milwaukee's historic districts, including topics on Milwaukee's architectural heritage, its glass skywalk system, and the Milwaukee Riverwalk.

 In the 2010s and 2020s, Milwaukee underwent several development projects, including the opening of the Bradley Symphony Center.
 The Hop streetcar system began operation in 2018, and the Fiserv Forum opened the same year.

 The city was hit by widespread flash flooding on August 9–10, 2025, after the second-most recorded rain over a two-day period in the city's history.